palladian1/xv6-annotated/traps.md

 your own if you want.

-Now, no script will be able to generate 256 completely unique assembly functions with enough detail to handle each interrupt correctly, so each function in the script has to be pretty generic.
+Now, no script will be able to generate 256 completely unique assembly functions with enough detail to handle each trap correctly, so each function in the script has to be pretty generic.
 They're all gonna call the same assembly helper function, which will call a C function where we can more comfortably code up how to handle each interrupt.